|

-This new add-on module consists
+This add-on module consists

 of a DC Motor Circuit Board Troubleshooting Trainer, Part

-Number H-PCB03, which is plugged into the Power Board from
+Number H-PCB03 (H-113), which is plugged into the Power Board from

-Manual, Part Number H-SM03, walks Techs through the theory,
+A dedicated Home-Study Student Workbook, Part Number H-WB113, walks Techs through the theory,

-operation and troubleshooting techniques of brushless DC Motor
+operation and troubleshooting techniques of brush less DC Motor

-Circuits and discusses testing common brush-type DC Motors used
+Circuits.
+Material also discusses testing common brush-type DC Motors used

 30 pages of self-paced step-by-step instruction, Techs begin